efkan/content-filter/README.md

 app.use(bodyParser.urlencoded({extended:true}))

 app.use(filter()); /* STEP-2 and that's all */

 ```
 By the above default using, content-filter checks the request URL for `{` and `$` characters and functions and objects of the html body data *property names* for `$` character coming by `GET`, `POST`, `PUT` and `DELETE` methods.

-For example, content-filter checks "/users", _id", "$ne", "address", "street" and "province" values from the below request. "/users" is examined for `{` and `$` characters and it passes.
+For example, content-filter checks "/users", "_id", "$ne", "address", "street" and "province" values from the below request. "/users" is examined for `{` and `$` characters and it passes.
 The others are examined for `$` character and return 403 status with an error message because of "$ne" expression and hereby **content-filter provide a reliable security for MongoDB applications against the injection attacks**.

 ```
 PUT /users HTTP/1.1